VanshDeshwal/notes/Data Science Notes/100 days of ML/Machine Learning Notes.md

 ## Mini Batch Gradient Descent

+We decide after how many rows we will process in each epoch. that many rows is the batch size
 # Polynomial Regression (53)

 Used to fit a polynomial instead of straight line to a data